About Me

 Again I was given some assignments.
 One of it was to collect and organize Words and prophecies God has given in His mercy for the times coming over the world and our country.
 He has now requested that I use this blog to share some of this with whomever He will send here.
 I first had to write my own testimony, then I shared prophecies spoken over my country South Africa.
 Eventually, I will share all the rest, as I am lead to put it up here.
 My testimony and the different prophecies can be accessed through the Menu underneath the homepage picture.

-Here is for those who just want a quick update on them (as it used to be about them):
+For those who just want a quick update on them out of interest (as it used to be about them): My children are doing extremely well.

-For all those who told us a 3-year old can't decide what he will do, you were wrong! ;-) He told us at age 2-3 already that he's going to be a programmer like his dad and we believed him, and 20 years later today he is!
+Mr N did so well in his A-level exams that he received in-house training at a company, and afterwards was employed full time by them as a developer.
+For all those who told us a 3-year old can't decide what he will do, you were wrong! ;-) He told us at age 2-3 already that he's going to be a programmer like his dad and we believed him, and almost 25 years later today he is!
 He never, ever wavered from that path.
-He's now also busy studying part-time for his degree in it.
-He passed his first year's subjects with flying colours.
-His health is stable, but not great.
-He is still on his medication at this point, at somewhat higher doses.
-Fortunately, it's working well.
+He's also busy studying part-time for his degree in it.
+He has one year left of the 5-year degree (part time).
+He passed with flying colours so far!
+And is doing absolutely great in the company where he has been employed for 6 years now.

 No comments: